The Research Collections hold the Archive of the Polka Children's Theatre along with personal deposits from Vicky Ireland and Paul Harmon.

 Harman was a member of the Executive Committee of ASSITEJ International (the Association Internationale du Théâtre de l’Enfance et la Jeunesse, or International Association of Theatre for Children and Young People) from 2008-2011, and has also been a Chair of TYA-UK (Theatre for Young Audiences, UK), the UK Centre of ASSITEJ.
 A small quantity of material is held relating to ASSITEJ, consisting of yearbooks and material produced for several ASSITEJ World Congresses.

 The collection contains a wide variety of material relating to Vicky Ireland's work in children's theatre.

 A particular strength is a series of assemblages of material relating to specific productions.
 The assemblages vary but contain material such as scripts, rehearsal notes, research material, press cuttings, programmes and flyers.
 We also hold some performance recordings.

 Ireland trained at the Central School of Speech and Drama and then worked as an actress in TIE and repertory theatres all over Britain.
 She presented BBC’s TV’s Words and Pictures for twelve years.
 From 1989 to 2002 she was Artistic Director of Polka Theatre for Children, London and is now a freelance director and writer.

 She was awarded an MBE in 2002 for services to children’s drama, the first of its kind.

 In 2001, Vicky was a guest of the Japan Foundation and ASSITEJ Japan to study Children’s Theatre and primary education in Tokyo and Osaka.

-She is Vice Chair of ACA (Action for Children’s Arts), Patron of Polka Theatre and was made an Honorary member of ASSITEJ UK (the International Association of Theatre for Children and Young People) in 2014.
+She is Chair of ACA (Action for Children’s Arts), Patron of Polka Theatre and was made an Honorary member of ASSITEJ UK (the International Association of Theatre for Children and Young People) in 2014.